-The starting date of the project activity was defined as 28 July 2011, which is the date when the Power Purchase agreement was signed with the power utilities.
-DNV assessed the signed PPAs between the project participants Mel 2 Wind Farm CDM Project Activity and the power utilities /22/, and was able to confirm that this is the earliest commitment to financial expenditure as is obliges the PP to sell the amount of electricity accorded in the auction /43/.
-There were no signed contracts prior to 28 July 2011.
-The penalty of not providing this electricity to the grid equals the expected revenues of the project.
+The starting date of the project activity was defined as 28 July 2011, which is the date when the Power Purchase agreement was signed with the power utilities /23/.
+DNV assessed the signed PPAs between the project participants Calango and Caetité Wind Farms Complexes CDM Project Activity and the power utilities /23/, and was able to confirm that this is the earliest commitment to financial expenditure as it obliges the project participant to sell the amount of electricity accorded in the auction /44/.
+According to this agreement, the penalty of not providing this electricity to the grid equals the expected revenues of the project.